 Anyone looking to hydrate or moisturize their dry skin has likely run the gamut when it comes to finding the right lotion or cream to get the job done.
 But what if you have a thick layer of dry skin that just won’t seem to budge?
-Enter: Urea 40.
-Urea 40 is a skincare ingredient that’s usually sold as a cream, lotion, or ointment.
-The main ingredient in it is, surprise, urea (which is delivered at a concentration of 40 percent).
-Other, milder urea creams are available in lower concentrations—like urea 10 and urea 20—and even smaller traces of urea are found in some skincare products designed to hydrate the skin.
+Enter: Urea 40, a skincare ingredient usually sold as a cream, lotion, or ointment.
+The main ingredient is, surprise, urea (which is delivered at a concentration of 40 percent).
+Other, milder urea creams are available in lower concentrations—like Urea 10 and Urea 20—and even smaller traces of urea are found in some skincare products designed to hydrate skin.

-The strongest variety, urea 40, is intended to deliver a serious dose of moisture by breaking down rough, dry areas on your skin while simultaneously hydrating.
-Here, a dermatologist breaks down how to use urea 40, its benefits, the side effects, and everything else you need to know.
+The strongest variety, Urea 40, is intended to deliver a serious dose of moisture by breaking down rough, dry areas on your skin while simultaneously hydrating.
+Here, board-certified dermatologists break down how to use Urea 40, its benefits, the side effects, and everything else you need to know.

 What Is Urea?